Odd coloring of 2-boundary planar graphs and beyond: Introduction

-An \textit{outerplanar graph} is a graph that can be drawn in the plane without crossings so that all vertices belong to the unbounded face of the drawing.
-Caro, Petru\v{s}evski and \v{S}krekovski \cite{Caro2022RemarksOO} proved that every outerplanar graph admits an odd 5-coloring, therefore, Conjecture \ref{conj} is valid when it is restricted to outerplanar graphs.

-A graph is \textit{1-planar} if it can be drawn in the plane so that each edge is crossed at most once.
-Cranston, Lafferty, and Song \cite{Cranston2022ANO} proved that $\chi_o(G)\leq 23$ for every 1-planar graph $G$.
+Apart from Conjecture \ref{conj}, it is noteworthy that numerous research groups have delved into the study of odd coloring of 1-planar graphs, which are graphs that can be embedded in the plane so that each edge is crossed at most once.
+Cranston, Lafferty, and Song \cite{zbMATH07662546} proved $\chi_o(G)\leq 23$ for every planar graph $G$.
+This bound was improved to 16 by Niu and Zhang \cite{zbMATH07708542}, and later to 13 by Liu, Wang, and Yu \cite{zbMATH07690011}.

-The combination of 1-planarity and outerplanarity leads to \textit{outer-1-planar graphs}, which are graphs admitting drawings in the plane in such a way that all vertices lie on the unbounded face and each edge crosses at most one another edge.
-For example, $K_4$ and $K_{2,3}$ are both outer-1-planar.
-Outer-1-planar graphs were first introduced by Eggleton \cite{MR846198} under the notion of \emph{outerplanar graphs with edge crossing number one} \cite{MR846198}.
-They are also known as \emph{pseudo-outerplanar graphs} \cite{MR2945171,MR3084275,MR3203677} in the literature.
-Note that every outer-1-planar graph is planar \cite{Hong2014ALA}.

-We introduce another subclass of planar graphs that generalizes outplanar graphs.
-A \textit{2-boundary planar graph} is a graph that has an embedding in the plane in such a way that all vertices lie on the boundary of at most two faces and no edge is crossed, and we call such an embedding \textit{2-boundary plane graph}.
-Figure \ref{fig:example} gives some examples of 2-boundary plane graphs.
-Note that they are not outerplanar, as we can find a $K_4$-minor in each graph.
+In this paper, we introduce a subclass of planar graphs that generalizes outplanar graphs.
+A \textit{2-boundary planar graph} is a graph that has an embedding in the plane so that all vertices lie on the boundary of at most two faces and no edge is crossed, and we call such an embedding \textit{2-boundary plane graph}.
+Figure \ref{fig:example} gives some examples of 2-boundary plane graphs; note that they are not outerplanar, as we can find a $K_4$-minor in each graph.

+In this paper, we verify Conjecture \ref{conj} for 2-boundary planar graphs by the following theorem.
+The bound 5 is sharp as $C_5$ is 2-boundary planar and $\chi_o(C_5)=5$. \begin{thm} Every 2-boundary planar graph has an odd 5-coloring. \end{thm}

-In this paper, we confirm Conjecture \ref{conj} for outer-1-planar graphs and 2-boundary planar graphs.
-This paper is organized as follows.
-In Section \ref{sec:2}, we establish the structural properties of outer-1-planar graphs and 2-boundary planar graphs.
-We then introduce the notion of odd non-$k$-colorable minimal graphs in Section \ref{sec:3} and show that each configuration obtained in Section \ref{sec:2} is odd $k$-reducible for every integer $k\geq 5$.
-Combining the results of Sections \ref{sec:2} and \ref{sec:3}, we prove in Section \ref{sec:4} that every outer-1-planar graph and every 2-boundary planar graph admits an odd 5-coloring.
-Note that this bound is sharp as $C_5$ is both outer-1-planar and 2-boundary planar and $\chi_o(C_5)=5$.
+\textbf{Origination:} In Section \ref{sec:2}, we begin by delineating the structures of 2-boundary planar graphs.
+Subsequently, in Section \ref{sec:3}, we introduce the concept of odd non-$k$-colorable minimal graphs.
+We then proceed to prove Theorem \ref{thm-2} by demonstrating that every configuration derived in Section \ref{sec:2} is odd $k$-reducible (see its definition in Section \ref{sec:3}) for all integers $k\geq 5$.
+In Section \ref{sec:4}, we offer some concluding observations.
+In particular, we propose several intriguing problems related to 2-boundary planar graphs, which hold independent significance.